hhhtylerw/eno-delete/README.md

  2. Install selenium with "pip install selenium" in command line
  3. Change "s" variable to the path of your chromedriver.exe
- 4. Change "keyword" variable to site you want to delete Leave blank to delete all cards
+ 4. Change "keyword" variable to site you want to delete.
+Leave blank to delete all cards.
  5. Run, login, and hit enter in the command line once done
  6. Go do something else